sap-tutorials/Tutorials/tutorials/cp-webanalytics-setup/cp-webanalytics-setup.md

 1. Select your subaccount to navigate back to subaccount overview page.
 2. In the left pane, select **Security** and then **Trust Configuration**.
 3. Select **SAP ID Service**.
 If you've configured your own ID service with SAP Cloud Platform, select your custom ID service.
-4. Enter the e-mail address of the user (or the attribute that you've configured in the custom ID service) you want to onboard as the customer admin and select **Show Assignments**.
+4. Enter your e-mail address (or the attribute that you've configured in the custom ID service) so that you can onboard yourself as the customer admin and select **Show Assignments**.
-5. If the user is not part of the ID service, add the user.
+5. If your e-mail address is not part of the ID service, add the same.
 6. Select **Assign Role Collection**.
 7. In the **Role Collection** dropdown, select the new role that you created for SAP Web Analytics and select **Assign Role Collection**.